neo4j/cypher-language-support/packages/codemirror-playground/README.md

 # Codemirror Playground

-After running `npm install` in root, you can run `npm dev` in this directory to start a dev server.
+After running `npm install` in root, you can run `npm run dev` in this directory to start a dev server.